Umeå Jazz Festival 2024

 The eighties continued in the same vein with performances by Sonny Rollins, Dizzy Gillespie, Blossom Dearie, Toots Thielemans, Pharoah Sanders, Ella Fitzgerald and Chick Corea, a period capped in 1985 when the festival and the municipality pulled out all the stops to secure Miles Davis, who reportedly arrived from Paris with a 22-page rider before performing a headlining set of mostly period fare from albums like You’re Under Arrest and Rubberband at Sporthallen, with Lars Lystedt’s ensemble as the supporting act.

-The festival has continued to attract some of jazz’s most acclaimed performers alongside local veterans and Swedish crowdpleasers plus a healthy smattering of world musicians and aspiring stars.
-From the likes of John Scofield, Cassandra Wilson, Roscoe Mitchell and the trio of Geri Allen, Charlie Haden and Paul Motian in the late eighties to the Art Ensemble of Chicago, Ornette Coleman with Prime Time, Lester Bowie, Enrico Rava and Nina Simone, and from Bill Frisell, Joshua Redman, Henry Threadgill, Christian McBride and Wayne Shorter to a string of younger talents like Vijay Iyer, Julian Lage, Ambrose Akinmusire, Mary Halvorson, Lakecia Benjamin and Sylvie Courvoisier, every year brings something different whether for jazz aficionados and curious listeners or those who want to stomp their feet and dance.
+The festival has continued to attract some of jazz’s most esteemed performers alongside local veterans and Swedish crowdpleasers plus a healthy smattering of world musicians and aspiring stars.
+From the likes of John Scofield, Cassandra Wilson, Roscoe Mitchell and the trio of Geri Allen, Charlie Haden and Paul Motian in the late eighties to the Art Ensemble of Chicago, Ornette Coleman with Prime Time, Lester Bowie, Enrico Rava and Nina Simone, and from Bill Frisell, Joshua Redman, Henry Threadgill, Christian McBride and Wayne Shorter to a string of younger talents like Vijay Iyer, Julian Lage, Ambrose Akinmusire, Mary Halvorson, Lakecia Benjamin and Sylvie Courvoisier, every year brings something different whether for jazz aficionados and curious listeners or for those who want to stomp their feet and dance.

 In 2018 the festival celebrated its fiftieth anniversary, and in 2021 the longstanding artistic director Lennart Strömbäck opted to step down after some 32 years.
 Jonas Knutsson is the current artistic director of Umeå Jazz Festival, a saxophonist who from his first forays with the fusion group Cabazz to his collaborations with Lena Willemark, Ale Möller, Enrico Rava, Mats Öberg, Johan Norberg and Lisa Lestander has imbued his music with folk idioms.